 A visual flight of fancy through the Nordic countries as envisioned in travel posters!
-This is what can be expected when our playful design exhibition opens at Nordiska museet in Stockholm.
+That's what you'll be treated to in our playful design exhibition at Nordiska museet in Stockholm.

 The exhibition charts the way the Nordic countries made a place for themselves on the European tourist map; with slow chugging along magnificent fjords, wholesome outdoor life in exotic mountain scenery, and night trains to the rip-roaring amusements of Copenhagen.

 The historical posters mirror the new phenomenon of the early 20th century – leisure time – and the dream of travelling.

 In the 19th century, steamships and railway lines brought tourists to increasingly distant locations – eventually as far as to the Nordic countries.
 As the travel industry was established, a new art form emerged with it; the illustrated travel poster, which flourished until it was gradually replaced by photo advertising in the 1960s.

 March 11 2022 saw the opening of our poster exhibition, charting the way the Nordic countries made a place for themselves on the European tourist map in the first half of the 20th century.
 The posters also reveal how popular it was to travel within the Nordic countries, already from the start: the exotic was right on the other side of the border!